Unicode4all/XPlaneConnect/README.md

 ### Compatibility
 XPC has been tested with the following software versions:
 * Windows: Vista, 7, & 8
-* Mac OSX: 10.8-10.14
+* ~~Mac OSX: 10.8-10.14~~ This fork currently doesn't support building on macOS
 * Linux: Tested on Red Hat Enterprise Linux Workstation release 6.6
 * X-Plane: 9, 10 & 11

 ### Contributing
 All contributions are welcome!
-If you are having problems with the plugin, please open an issue on GitHub or email [Chris Teubert](mailto:christopher.a.teubert@nasa.gov).
+If you are having problems with the plugin, please open an issue on GitHub.

 If you would like to contribute directly, please feel free to open a pull request against the "develop" branch.
 Pull requests will be evaluated and integrated into the next official release.